jshea2/OSC-for-OBS/README.md

 const oscPortOut = 53000;
 ```

-- Save and Run node-obs-osc.js: `node node-obs-osc.js`
+- Save file, then Run "Node-OBSosc.js" in Terminal:

+    `node Node-OBSosc.js`

+  or

+  `npm start`
 #
 ## Using Node-OBSosc

-Once you run node-obs-osc.js it will log IP and Port info, number of available scenes, and a list of all scenes with numbers, this is what you use as an argument in your **/scene** OSC message.
+Once you run "Node-OBSosc.js" it will log IP and Port info, number of available scenes, and a list of all scenes with numbers, this is what you use as an argument in your **/scene** OSC message.

 ### Application -> OBS